 What kind of technical set up/support will you require?
 Will you be bringing this with you and does it form part of he overall fee?
 If not, what will you need and who do you expect to secure and pay for the services?
 How is it built-in to the overall budget and profit split?

 Do you know us?
 The Liverpool Irish Festival has existed since 2003.
-Our team has changed over 15 years of life.
+Our team has changed over its life.
 Please tell us if you have worked with us before, in what capacity and when (roughly).
 We hope to carry stories forward, but we are not all-knowing, so may need your help with this.
 It’s not senility – honest – but changes to our Board, leadership and structure mean we may need you to remind us!

 The vision is more important than the approach.
 Whilst we will need to establish all of the above, the most important part of your proposal is the vision and core ideals.
 It doesn’t have to look good or have everything dotted and crossed.
 Your approach need only be informal and email based initially.
 Please don’t spend time or money on expensive layouts, elaborate R&D or ‘smoke blowing’.
 A great idea, with an understanding of its needs may take us some time to execute, but it will be heard and if we believe it has merit and can provide audiences with interesting content, we will want to work with you to execute it.
 Be professional, but don’t let fear, complexity or money stand in the way of a good vision.